 The current members of the charitable company are included in the Reference and Administrative Details on page 1.
-Independent Members were appointed in March 2021 and December 2021.

 The principal activity of the Trust is to run a senior school for boys and girls located in Maidenhead, Berkshire Cox Green Academy School provides a comprehensive education environment & encourages students & staff to benefit from being members of an inclusive & happy community.